fellipeutaka/satoru/README.md

 # Satoru

-Build your future gaming PC with Satoru.
+Build your minecraft server with mods or not it's up to you buddy!

 ## Recommended IDE Setup